MildmayYour/DATA_205/README.md

 datatable.csv: the first output file (using data from the 12/8/2023 Data Montgomery update)

 outputfile.csv: the second output file (after the geospatial processing)

+SRTStable.csv: the table listing potential Safe Routes to School crashes identified by the analysis